 In 2020, the forced uptick in mobile phone use, brought on by the pandemic and lockdowns helped many people become familiarized with previously neglected apps and processes, pushing boomers into a higher overall appreciation of SMS.

 Along with this, they think that texting and surfing the web during work is inappropriate.
-88% of them say that’s a major workplace no-no. It might be safe to guess that the remaining 12% work in digital marketing.
+Eighty-eight percent of them say that’s a major workplace no-no. It might be safe to guess that the remaining 12% work in digital marketing.

 Integrating Generational Communication into Your Marketing Efforts